tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs dim_instance_id %}

 The identifier of the instance, easily joined to `dim_installation`.
 This id is stored in the database of the installation and appears as `uuid` in the ping payload.
+In Snowplow events, this field is coalesced from the GitLab Standard context and the Code Suggestions context.

 {% enddocs %}